 Once you’ve gotten a bit of traction with pure willpower, there will come a time where you will plateau, where it’s not enough anymore, where you just seem stuck, like nothing works as well as it used to.

 Congratulations, you’ve now graduated out of beginner status, and if you’re going to make it, you’re going to need to invest in a good, solid strategy.

 To really make it in business, you can only rely on willpower for so long.

 Once you’re in the big leagues, STRATEGY will crush willpower every day.

 Think of it this way… Ever see an old, out of shape, retired professional athlete play against a rookie?

-Sure, the rookie has all the physical advantages, the speed, the cardio, the reflexes, the testosterone, the willpower, but the retired pro has the strategy – and they’ll wipe the floor with them.
+Sure, the rookie has all the physical advantages, the speed—the cardio, the reflexes, the testosterone, the willpower—but the retired pro has the strategy.
+And they’ll wipe the floor with the rookie.